-Art III Drawing - PAP 7563 Art II Drawing Grade Level Recommendation: 9 - 12 Credit: 1 Preparatory course for AP portfolio courses.
-Art III Drawing (PAP) extends the student's artistic understanding and experiences as introduced in Art II.
-Emphasis will be placed on the development of compositional skills and imaginative use of the elements and principles of design.
-The class is designed to strengthen the student's painting and two-dimensional skills with an emphasis on drawing as applied to painting.
-Students will experiment with a variety of painting media, techniques, and subject matter.
-Artistic periods and styles will be investigated to inspire individual artwork.
-Outside assignments and journal may be required.
-Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."
-Art IV Drawing 7573W Art III Drawing Grade Level Recommendation: 11 or 12 Credit: 1 Art IV Drawing extends the student's artistic understanding and experiences as introduced in Drawing III.
-Emphasis will be placed on the advanced development of compositional skills and imaginative use of the elements and principles of design in advanced drawing.
-This class is designed to develop the student's commitment to a self-determined area of special interest.
-Students will apply advanced drawing tools and techniques to develop a series of artwork based on a personal style and theme.
-Art appreciation, self- evaluation, and higher-level problem-solving skills are emphasized.
-The history and the analysis of drawing will be emphasized.
-Art IV Drawing Portfolio - AP 7583 Art III Drawing or Art III Drawing-PAP is recommended.
-No College Board Prerequisites Grade Level Recommendation: 11 or 12 Credit: 1 Students may desire to purchase professional-grade materials at their own expense.
-This course prepares students for the College Board Advanced Placement Drawing Portfolio Exam.
+Grade Level Recommendation: 11 or 12 Credit: 1

+Grade Level Recommendation: 11 or 12 Credit: 1

+rse prepares students for the College Board d Placement 3D Art and Design Portfolio Exam. are responsible for the examination fee and the reparing slides included in the portfolio.
+The d Placement Sculpture Portfolio course enables otivated students to do college-level work in while still in high school.
+The course involves ntly more time and commitment than most high rt courses and is intended for students seriously ed to the study of art.
+As in each AP Art and Design he evaluation is based upon the completion and ion of a portfolio, not a written examination.
+This is intended to address a very broad interpretation ure issues.
+Such elements and concepts can be ed through a variety of sculpture processes. read the section describing PAP and AP in the hool Overview" section of this catalog under g Your Schedule."
+Students may be required to e some materials, or an art fee may be required to e cost of materials, including a sketchbook.

+Art IV - 2D Art and Design - AP 7582 Although there is no prerequisite for AP Art and Design courses, prior experiences learning about and making art and design support student success in AP Art and Design.
+Students who have not had opportunities to take art or design classes prior to AP will likely need assistance in developing a foundational understanding of art and design materials, processes, and ideas to prepare them for success.
+Grade Level Recommendation: 11 or 12 Credit: 1 This course prepares students for the College Board AP 2D Art and Design Portfolio Exam.
 Students are responsible for the examination fee and the cost of preparing slides included in the portfolio.
-The Advanced Placement Drawing Portfolio course enables highly motivated students to do college- level work in drawing while still in high school.
+The AP Sculpture Portfolio course enables highly motivated students to do college- level work in drawing while still in high school.
 The course involves significantly more time and commitment than most high school art courses and is intended for students seriously committed to the study of art.
-As in each AP Art Studio course, the evaluation is based upon the completion and submission of a portfolio, not a written examination.
-This portfolio is intended to address a very broad interpretation of drawing issues.
-Such elements and concepts can be articulated through a variety of drawing processes.
-Approaches may include sgraffito, gestural, contour, and value studies.
-A variety of drawing media will be used.
-Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."
-Art IV-Sculpture - AP 7574 Art III-Sculpture is recommended 3D Arts, by College Board Grade Level Recommendation: 11 or 12 Credit: 1 Students may desire to purchase professional-grade materials at their own expense.
-This course prepares students for the College Board Advanced Placement Sculpture Portfolio Exam.
-Students are responsible for the examination fee and the cost of preparing slides included in the portfolio.
-The Advanced Placement Sculpture Portfolio course enables highly motivated students to do college- level work in drawing while still in high school.
-The course involves significantly more time and commitment than most high school art courses and is intended for students seriously committed to the study of art.
-As in each AP Art Studio course, the evaluation is based upon the completion and submission of a portfolio, not a written examination.
+As in each AP Art and Design course, the evaluation is based upon the completion and submission of a portfolio, not a written examination.
 This portfolio is intended to address a very broad interpretation of sculpture issues.
 Such elements and concepts can be articulated through a variety of sculpture processes.
 Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."
+Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.
 Art History - AP 7584 None Grade Level Recommendation: 9-12 Credit: 1 Students develop an understanding of architecture, painting, and other art forms within diverse historical and cultural contexts.
 Students will be engaged in visual and contextual analysis and critical thinking as they study art historical periods and movements.
 This course is a full year introductory college course in the history of art.
 The primary study focuses on Western art with some attention to the art of other cultures.
 The curriculum includes basic information about artists, schools and movements, chronological periods and specific dates and the subjects, styles, and techniques of works of art.
 Students will prepare for the Advanced Placement Exam through intensive work with essay writing, slide recognition, and group projects.
 Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."